 Men should wear pants and t-shirts.
 Shorts and tank tops are not appropriate.
 When entering mosques, men or women with tattoos should cover them up.

 Bear in mind however some rules are not observed strictly, especially for tourists and foreigners in the same way as they are for local Iranians.
 The clothing rules will be much more relaxed when we are trekking out in the mountains (at times).
 There’s definitely no restriction in color with regards to the clothing standard.

-Open toe shoes and sandals are just fine for both men and women, especially in summer.
-Painted nails on your fingers or your toes, is also fine.
+Open-toe shoes and sandals are just fine for both men and women, especially in summer.
+Painted nails on your fingers or your toes, are also fine.
 Hair should be covered but it does not mean you must have a tight scarf around your head.
 It is very common that some hair remains out of the scarf.